Elizabeth Guzmán: Career

 As a Delegate, Guzmán passed legislation to repeal Virginia's Jim Crow-era prohibition on public sector collective bargaining and provide paid sick leave to home health care workers.

-Guzmán introduced a bill in the House of Delegates that would expand the state's definition of child abuse to include parents who do not affirm their child's gender identity or sexual orientation.

 Guzmán is a progressive, and has criticized the Virginia Democratic Party for its traditionally centrist ideology.

 Guzmán worked as a Court Appointed Service Advocate for CASA CIS, a nonprofit.

 In 2023, Guzman voted against stiffening penalties for drug dealers if a user dies of a drug overdose.

 2021 lieutenant governor campaign

 Guzmán announced her candidacy for Lieutenant Governor in October 2020.
 Guzman came in third place in the first straw poll of the cycle at a Hunter Mill District Democratic Committee meeting, behind 1st place Sam Rasoul and 2nd place Sean Perryman.
 On April 17, Guzman withdrew from the lieutenant governor's race to focus on her reelection campaign for delegate.

 2023 Virginia senate campaign

 In December 2022, Guzmán announced her intention to challenge incumbent senator Jeremy McPike in the Democratic primary.
 She earned 49.76% of the vote, but conceded rather than go to a recount.